 If you see files named

-id_dsa.pub you have keys set up already, so you can skip the generating keys step (or delete these files with
+id_dsa.pub then you have keys set up already, so you can skip the 'Generate new SSH keys' step below.

 Generate new SSH keys

-To generate new SSH keys enter the following command (Choose a sensible hostname such as
+To generate new SSH keys enter the following command:

-Upon entering this command, you'll be asked where to save the key.
-We suggest you save it in the default location (
+Upon entering this command, you will be asked where to save the key.
+We suggest saving it in the default location (

-You'll also be asked to enter a passphrase.
-This is extra security which will make the key unusable without your passphrase, so if someone else copied your key, they could not impersonate you to gain access.
+You will also be asked to enter a passphrase, which is optional.
+The passphrase is used to encrypt the private SSH key, so that if someone else copied the key, they could not impersonate you to gain access.
 If you choose to use a passphrase, type it here and press

 Enter, then type it again when prompted.
 Leave the field empty for no passphrase.

 id_rsa file is your private key.
 Keep this on your computer.

 id_rsa.pub file is your public key.
 This is what you share with machines that you connect to: in this case your Raspberry Pi.
 When the machine you try to connect to matches up your public and private key, it will allow you to connect.